 Developing training initiatives

-Developing partnerships with training service providers is an important aspect of the Employment and Training Strategy for Trans Mountain and training programs in Alberta and BC continue to be identified and opportunities are being secured.
-Industry-recognized certificate training is delivered in partnership with the Aboriginal Skills and Employment Training Strategy (ASETS), which has well-established relationships with qualified local trainers for flagging, first aid, WHMIS, ground disturbance, pipeline safety, construction safety and a myriad of other certificates that enhance the employability of individuals who have successfully obtained these certificates.
+Developing partnerships with training service providers is an important aspect of the Employment and Training Strategy for Trans Mountain.
+Training programs in Alberta and BC continue to be identified and opportunities are being secured.
+Industry-recognized certificate training for flagging, first aid, WHMIS, ground disturbance, pipeline safety, construction safety and a myriad of other certificates that enhance the employability of individuals who have earned these certificates is being delivered.

 Partnering for success

 A partnership with Thompson Rivers University (TRU) in Kamloops, BC, with funding provided by the Province of BC, resulted in the training of approximately 35 Construction Craft Workers located in (or near) Clearwater, Merritt and Chilliwack.
 The Construction Craft Worker training program prepares participants with an apprenticeship opportunity to work in construction as a skilled labourer.
-The training tasks associated with the training enable and reinforce the skills needed to work on a wide variety of buildings, structures and premises including pipelines, municipal sewer and water mains, roads, dams and bridges, mines, tunnels, railways and canals.
+The associated training tasks enable and reinforce the skills needed to work on a wide variety of buildings, structures and premises including pipelines, municipal sewer and water mains, roads, dams and bridges, mines, tunnels, railways and canals.

-Camp cook training, in partnership with the Cariboo Aboriginal Training Employment Centre in Williams Lake, BC and Aboriginal Affairs & Northern Development, BC Region Vancouver, and delivered by the College of New Caledonia (CNC) Prince George, resulted in eight individuals from Quesnel, BC receiving a Camp Cook Certificate from CNC for successfully completing the training.
+Camp cook training, in partnership with the Cariboo Aboriginal Training Employment Centre in Williams Lake, BC and Aboriginal Affairs & Northern Development, and delivered by the College of New Caledonia (CNC) Prince George, resulted in eight individuals from Quesnel, BC receiving a Camp Cook Certificate from CNC for successfully completing the training.

 Additionally, a joint effort between Trans Mountain and Opus Stewart Weir (OSW), land surveyor contractors, helps to recruit and hire land surveyor assistant trainees.
 Approximately 40 resumes were gathered from Kamloops, Merritt and Chilliwack.
-The resumes were screened, interviews arranged for those selected based on qualifications and past work experience, and 12 were invited to OSW’s land surveyor camp to receive on-the-job training experience as land surveyor assistants.
+The resumes were screened, interviews were arranged for those selected based on qualifications and past work experience, and 12 were invited to OSW’s land surveyor camp to receive on-the-job training experience as land surveyor assistants.